Lucia Field

 Lucia Maria Angela Field (born 2 February 2004) is an Australian dancer and singer.
 She is a member of The Wiggles, performing as a Blue Wiggle alongside her father, Anthony Field.

+Born in Sydney, in 2022 she joined her father, Anthony's group The Wiggles as a member of the children's band.
+In the group, she wears blue attire, like her father.